 Flukes are parasitic flatworms that infect various parts of the body (eg, blood vessels, gastrointestinal tract, lungs, liver) depending on the species.

 In acute infection, immature flukes migrate through the intestinal wall, the peritoneal cavity, the liver capsule, and the parenchyma of the liver before entering the biliary ducts where they mature to adulthood in about 3 to 4 months.
+The adults lay eggs, which are passed through the bile ducts into the duodenum and then out in the stool.

-Antibody detection assays are useful in
+Antibody detection assays are particularly useful in

 Loss of detectable antibodies occurs 6 to 12 months after cure.